 How are Fellows Selected?

 American Express NGen Fellows are selected from diverse and talented staff age 40 and under at Independent Sector member organizations.
-Applications for the 2014 cohort are open from April 14, 2014 through June 2, 2014.
-Applicants must be a member of an IS member organization at the time of application, complete three short essay questions and have a reference submit a letter of support.
+Applications for the 2015 American Express NGen Fellows Program are now closed.
+Please check back again next year for a new opportunity.
+Applicants must be a member of an IS member organization at the time of application, complete three short essay questions and have two references submit a letter of support.

 Applicants are evaluated against the selection criteria by a committee comprised of emerging and established leaders of IS member organizations.
 Those selected will be contacted to confirm their participation in the program, and those not selected will also be notified.